Asabeneh/30-Days-Of-React/06_Day_Map_List_Keys/06_map_list_keys.md

 # Mapping arrays

-Array is the most frequently used data structure to handle many kind of problems.
+An array is the most frequently used data structure to handle many kinds of problems.
 In React, we use map to modify an array to list of JSX by adding a certain HTML elements to each element of the array.

 ## Mapping and rendering arrays

-Most of the time data is in the form of array or array of objects.
+Most of the time data is in the form of an array or an array of objects.
 To render this array or array of objects most of the time we modify the data using _map_.
-In the previous section, we have rendered the techs list using map.
-In this section also we will also see more examples.
+In the previous section, we have rendered the techs list using a map.
+In this section, we will see more examples.

-In the following examples, you will see how we render a number array, a string array, a countries array and skills array on the browser.
+In the following examples, you will see how we render an array of numbers, an array of strings, an array of countries and skills on the browser.

 ```js
 import React from 'react'